popphp/docs/user_guide/cli_and_the_console.rst

 Prompts
 ~~~~~~~

-`popphp/pop-console` component, you can call a prompt to read in user input:
+With the `popphp/pop-console` component, you can call a prompt to read in user input:

 .. code-block:: php